couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

     curl -X DELETE -u admin:password /settings/readOnlyUser

-To get the username, you can have administrative or read-only permissions:
+To get the read-only username, you can have administrative or read-only permissions:

     curl -u username:password  /settings/readOnlyAdminName

-This will return a response with the username as payload, `success: 200 | "username"`.
+This will return a response with the read-only username as payload, `success: 200 | "username"`.
 If there is no read-only user you will get this error `not found: 404`.